-Performance of this protocol was evaluated in multiple laboratories for measurement of VX in water, soil, and wipe matrices.
-Resulting IDLs and MDLs from multi-laboratory evaluation are listed in Table 1, Section 17.
-Multi-laboratory results of reference matrix samples spiked at levels corresponding to laboratory low-calibration standards are provided in Table 2, Section 17.
-Precision (as RPD and RSD) and bias (as percent recovery) results based on multi-laboratory data are provided in Table 6, Section 17.
-Additional laboratory data for real-world samples are provided in Tables 9a and 9b, Section 17 (multi-laboratory data for groundwater and drinking water), and 10a - 10b, Section 17 (multi-laboratory data for Virginia-a and ASTM soils).
+Performance of this protocol was evaluated in multiple laboratories for measurement of the target analytes in water, soil, and wipes.
+Resulting IDLs and MDLs from the multi-laboratory evaluation are listed in Table 1, Section 17.
+Multi-laboratory results of reference samples spiked at levels corresponding to laboratory low-calibration standards are provided in Tables 2a - 2c (Section 17).
+Precision (as RPD and RSD) and bias (as % Recovery) results based on multi-laboratory data are provided in Table 6 (Section 17).
+Additional laboratory data for real world samples are provided in Section 17 Tables 9a - 9b (multi-laboratory data for groundwater and drinking water), and 10a - 10b (multi-laboratory data for Virginia-a and ASTM soils).
 Characterization data for the samples used during the multi-laboratory study are provided in Tables 11 and 12, Section 17.
 Figures 1 and 2 provide example chromatograms generated during a multi-laboratory study using full-scan quadrupole MS and TOF MS, respectively.